MicrosoftDocs/dynamics-365-fraud-protection/content/threat-analyst.md

 - **Fraud Rate by transaction date** – An aggregation of the fraud volume and fraud rate by the original transaction date.
 - **Fraud Rate by fraud received date** – An aggregation of the fraud volume and fraud rate by the date when the fraud signal was received.
 - **Fraud by transaction status(when applies)** – The transaction status distribution of confirmed fraudulent transactions.
 This information can provide insights into fraud reasons.
-- **Fraudflag distribution from latest label or observation event(when applies)** – the percentage distribution of the fraudflag values from the latest label or observation event.
+- **Fraud flag from latest label or observation event(when applies)** – the percentage distribution of the fraudflag values from the latest label or observation event.

 ### Entity distribution views
 The available entities vary, depending on the capability.
 The following lists show the entities that are available for each capability.